Did you know DNA can affect your nutritional status?

 Vitamins, minerals and genes - Personalizing your supplements

 Do you take vitamin pills or load up on vitamin C in the winter?
 Are you worried that you may not be getting all the nutrients you need from your diet?

 Nutrition plays a large role in our lives.
 Vitamins and minerals are on the news at least once a week, claiming to provide protection from a disease, or aid in a cure.
 Nutritional genomics is the latest revolution to enter the arena.
 It focuses on personalizing your nutritional needs to match your genes.

-Nutrigenomics is a branch of nutritional genomics that studies how genetic variations influence the absorption, break down and the use of nutrients.
-This research mainly looks at a type of genetic variation called a single nucleotide polymorphism (SNP).
+Nutrigenomics is a branch of nutritional genomics that studies how DNA changes can influence the absorption, break down and the use of nutrients.
+These researchers mainly focus on a type of genetic variation called a single nucleotide polymorphism (SNP).
 SNPs are small differences in nucleotides, the building block of DNA, that exist between people.

 The ultimate goal of nutrigenomics is to create a map of all the genetic differences that can influence diet, nutrition and health.
 This will allow us to customize our lifestyle in terms of what we eat and the supplements we take, purely based on our genetics.

 The MTHFR gene is one great example of how genetic variation and vitamin intake can influence each other to impact our health.
 It encodes the methylenetetrahydrofolate reductase enzyme that breaks down folate (vitamin B9).